 Selling first puts you in a strong buying position because you are then ‘non-sale dependent’ and so the seller (and their estate agent) will view your offer more favourably.

 - Potentially your sale will be a less stressful experience because you’ll have more time and a clearer head with which to plan and execute your sale.

 - When your find yourself in a situation where you ‘need’ (as opposed to ‘want’) to sell, you immediately weaken your negotiating position – Selling first puts you in a stronger position when negotiating with buyers.

-- With money in the bank from your sale, you can have 100% confidence in your purchasing budget – It is only when you’re sold that you truly know what your maximum offer level (on a new home) can be.
+- With money in the bank from your sale, you can have 100% confidence in your purchasing budget – It is only when you’ve sold that you truly know what your maximum offer level (on a new home) can be.

-- Compared to any competing buyers that have property to sell, your seller and their estate agent should view your offer more favorably – You have more chance of securing the property (potentially even at a lower price).
+- Compared to any competing buyers that have property to sell, your seller and their estate agent should view your offer more favourably – You have more chance of securing the property (potentially even at a lower price).

 - Your seller will be more inclined to take their property off the market while you’re progressing your sale – this will significantly reduce your chances of being gazumped.

 - If sellers in your market are struggling, being able to advertise your property as ‘NO ONWARD CHAIN COMPLICATIONS’ will help you stand out and increase the saleability of your property.

 - You won’t need to fund the additional (albeit refundable) 3% SDLT surcharge on second home purchases.

 - It’s easier to get a mortgage as your affordability is increased thanks to not having to also service the mortgage on your old homes.